LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    **Notes:**

+   The allowable values for both the *itable* and *etable* arguments corresponding to built-in tables may be found :ref:`Butcher`.

    To choose an explicit table, set *itable* to a negative value.
 This automatically calls :c:func:`ARKStepSetExplicit()`.
 However, if the problem is posed in explicit form, i.e. :math:`\dot{y} =